+35725368683

 Administration of estates in Cyprus

-The administration of estates in Cyprus is a legal process where a deceased person's assets and liabilities are managed and distributed per the provisions of Cypriot law.
+Estate administration in Cyprus is a legal process where a deceased person's assets and liabilities are managed and distributed per the provisions of Cypriot law.
 The process can be based on the deceased's will or, in its absence, Cypriot intestacy rules.
 An executor of the will or a court-appointed administrator oversees the procedure, ensuring the lawful and organized handling of the estate.

 The procedure of probate and administration of estates